N-Santiago/podcast-crate-react-redux/README.md

-# Podcast Crate
+# Podcast Crate :studio_microphone:;
-Final Flatiron Project developed on React with Redux
+Final Flatiron Project developed on React with Redux :rocket: :rocket:
 ## Setup

 These are the steps to get the app up and running: